The Viral Fever: Hostel Daze (2019–2023)

-Panchayat (since 2020)
+Panchayat (2020-present)

 Panchayat is a web series produced by TVF, released on Amazon Prime on 3 April 2020.
 This critically acclaimed web series revolves around the Panchayat of a village called Phulera in Ballia district of Eastern Uttar Pradesh, The series features Jitendra Kumar, who plays the role of a young graduate and the secretary of the Panchayat of the village, who is constantly at war with himself, trying to adapt himself to the lifestyle of the villagers, while keeping his dream of cracking the CAT.
 The series also features veteran actors like Raghubir Yadav and Neena Gupta.
 The series marked the debut for Chandan Roy as an actor, playing the role of assistant secretary of the Panchayat.
 His work is being praised by many cinema critics.

 On 28 April 2022, the second season was announced after the completion of the production.
 On 2 May 2022, it was announced that the second season will premiere on 20 May 2022.
 However, Prime Video released all the episodes on 18 May 2022, two days earlier than its actual premiere date.

-Deepak Kumar Mishra revealed to social media that there would be a Panchayat Season 3.
+Deepak Kumar Mishra revealed to social media that there would be a third season of Panchayat.
 It was later confirmed that season 3 would involve eight episodes and would be released in late 2023 on Amazon Prime Video.
 This was further delayed to early 2024.
-On 28 May 2024 the season three released.
+On 28 May 2024, the third season was released.

 On 3 April 2025, marking the fifth anniversary of the series, the makers announced that its fourth season will premiere on 24 June 2025.

 Chosen Few (2020)

-A short film about Abhay joshi, a fearless cop and a NGO runner give their effort to rescue underage girls from the filthy mud of human trafficking with help of sani, who is rescued by the cop.
+A short film following the story of Abhay Joshi, a fearless cop and a NGO runner give their effort to rescue underage girls from the filthy mud of human trafficking with help of Sani, who is rescued by the cop.
 It was released on 21 April 2020 on YouTube and TVFPlay.

-TVF Aspirants (2021-23)
+TVF Aspirants (2021-present)

 TVF Aspirants is a web series that depicts the life of UPSC aspirants who are living in Rajender Nagar, Delhi.
 This series features Naveen Kasturia, Shivankit Parihar, Abhilash Thapliyal and Sunny Hinduja in the lead roles, along with Namita Dubey and Bijou Thaangjam.
 It is the most rated IMDB webseries of India The show was created by Arunabh Kumar and Shreyansh Pandey, written by Deepesh Sumitra Jagdish, and directed by Apoorv Singh Karki.

 Engga Hostel (2023)

 Engga Hostel is a web series produced by TVF, released on Amazon Prime on 27 January 2023.
-It is an official remake of the Hindi-language series Hostel Daze.
+It is an official Tamil-language remake of the Hindi-language series Hostel Daze.